WinterFreshPT/SlashHook/README.md

 ```bash
 ./load
 ```
+Yes this is using GDB, I'm not giving you my injector sauce.
+And don't ask to buy it.
 You might be prompted to enter in your password, this is because the injection script requires root access.

 You should see a lot of text being printed out, most of which is not important,